 The omega-3 fatty acids in the hummus promote radiant skin and hair growth, while the manganese in chickpeas helps prevent sagging skin and hair loss, and the zinc mineral in hummus is said to delay aging for being an antioxidant.

-Have doubts?
+Having doubts?
 Just go on for a week or so eating homemade hummus every day.
 Nothing to lose, all to gain.
 Who could say no to more hummus!

 Chickpeas are loaded with amino acids, which make the proteins that are essential for building or repairing healthy tissues and building and strengthening our muscular system.